-During the year, two NomCo meetings have been held.
+During 2022, one NomCo meetings was held.

 (e) Remuneration Committee ("RemCo")

 The RemCo is responsible for reviewing the framework and policies for remuneration and compliance with the applicable laws and regulatory guidelines.
 The RemCo ensures, on behalf of the Board, that the Company's remuneration policies are consistent with effective risk management.